 Gann Line represents a line drawn at the angle of 45 degrees.
 This line is also called "one to one" (1x1) what means one change of the price within one unit of time.

 To draw the Gann line, one should select this object and then select an initial point in the chart.
-After that holding the mouse button one should draw a line in the necessary direction.
-Additional parameters will be shown near the cursor: distance from the initial point along the time axis, distance from the initial point along the price axis.
+After that drag your finger to draw a line in the necessary direction.
+Additional parameters will be shown at the top of the chart: distance from the initial point along the time axis, distance from the initial point along the price axis.
 Besides, during line construction additional vertical lines are shown for the accurate positioning of the initial and end point of the line.

-On the line there are three points that can be moved by a mouse.
+On the line there are three points that can be dragged.
 By moving the first and the last points one can change the slope of a line, as well as its length (if "Ray Right" and "Ray Left" parameters are disabled in the object parameters).
 The central point (moving point) is used for moving the line in the chart without changing its length or slope.

 There are the following parameters of the Gann Line:

 Common parameters of object are described in a separate section.